olga-demidko/documentation/docs/guide/np-web-ui/scanning/reviewing-scan-details.md

 ![Scan-Progress](media/scan-progress.png ':size=45%')

 ## SITE MAP
 This section shows a map representing the scope of the scan.
-This site map shows all the parts of the application that NexPloit has identified and scanned.\
+This site map shows all the parts of the application that Nexploit has identified and scanned.\
 ![Site-Map](media/site-map.png ':size=45%')

 ## DISCOVERED ISSUES